rainbowdashlabs/krile/docs/tags/meta.md

 The embed type, this type describes the content type of the embed.
 Paginated and markdown are both of type text which is the default value.

+### enhanceMarkdown

+**type:** `boolean`
+**default:** `true`

+This will attempt to parse the GitHub markdown to a more pleasant discord markdown representation.
+It results in a more compressed view for code blocks and also keeps them together.
+Additionally, it restores the line break behavior of GitHub markdown, where an explicit linebreak has to be marked with two spaces or a backslash `\`.
+A new paragraph is done with two new lines.

 ## JSON